zjsunzone/Docs/en-us/user-interfaces/platon-samurai-EN/_join-in-a-network.md

 ![Image text](image/Welcome_to_Samurai.png)

-## How to create a PlatON PrivateNet
+## How to create a PlatON Private Net

 ### Creating private-net